lwintjen/collective-technical-test/README.md

 - adding a wallet feature (either via an integration with existing tools such as Coinbase or allowing an user to add its portfolio)
 - adding a notification feature if a certain crypto currency matches a criteria
 - there is still a way to improve the readability and maintanability of this code by re-structuring the code and using TS at its full potential (i.e. I think it's far from perfect)
-- an improved error handling on the server-side (when the server fails to query CoinCap API, it returns a 200 with an empty array, this could be improved)
+- an improved error handling on the server-side (when the server fails to query CoinCap API due to the API query limitation, it returns a 200 with an empty array, this could be improved)
 - ...

 Overall, I would say that this is a working product but it could still be improved in terms of features as well as code (reducing the lines of code per file for each component by splitting the styling from the logic into 2 separate files, switching from one tab to another is quite slow and could be improved, removing hardcoded arrays to map and re-structure the code a bit, naming).